Download Careers360 App

 What is Fertilisation?

 The process by which a male sperm and a female egg cell combine to form a zygote is known as fertilisation.
-This initiates the development of a new organism.
-In the process, the nuclei of these two gametes are combined, and one-half of the genetic material each will be for the resulting zygote.
-The fertilisation usually occurs in the female Fallopian tubes and leads to the development of an embryo, whereafter it is implanted in the uterus for further growth.
+The process of implantation initiates the development of a new organism.
+In the process, the nuclei of these two gametes are combined, and one-half of the genetic material from each will be for the resulting zygote.
+The fertilisation usually occurs in the Fallopian tubes of the female and leads to the embryo development, whereafter it is implanted in the uterus for further growth.

 What are Chromosomes?

 Humans have 23 pairs of chromosomes in each cell, adding up to 46.
-Of these 22 pairs are identical in both males and females, known as autosomes.
-The 23rd pair known as sex chromosomes differs in male and female and determines whether a person is male or female.
+Of these, 22 pairs are identical in both males and females, known as autosomes.
+The 23rd pair, known as sex chromosomes, differs between males and females and determines whether a person is male or female.

-Chromosomes play a very important role in making sure the proper transmission of genetic information during cell division.
+Chromosomes play a very important role in ensuring the proper transmission of genetic information during cell division.
 Each chromosome is a tightly coiled package of DNA, which contains many genes, basic units of heredity.
 During cell division, the chromosomes correctly distribute DNA most of the time.

 Number of Chromosomes in Humans